 The Student Council

-My interest in MSA began with attending the M&M 2015 Conference in Portland, Oregon as a member of the Student Bursary Program.
-The event led to extensive networking with other students and microscopy professionals all with an interest in furthering student potentials and involvement in the society.
-That positive experience led to attendance at M&M 2016 and an interest to become more involved with the Student Committee.
-I was encouraged by the level of support provided by MSA to develop programming targeted to students and I wanted to contribute to that initiative.
-As a Student Council member, I hope to improve the visibility of student-specific leadership opportunities and encourage participation and leadership from students through early career professionals to provide a natural mentorship and transition into roles within MSA.
+I first became involved in MSA while attending the M&M 2015 conference in Portland, Oregon as a member of the Student Bursary Program.
+I enjoyed the extensive networking opportunities with other students and microscopy professionals as well as learning more about various microscopy techniques through participation in vendor tutorials.
+I attended M&M 2016 and I was encouraged by the level of support provided by MSA to develop programming targeted to students and I wanted to contribute to that initiative.
+I enjoyed being a part of the planning for the Inaugural PMCx60 and development of Student Council and I am continually energized by the outstanding leaders focused on contributing to our success.
+I hope to improve the visibility of student-specific leadership opportunities and encourage participation and leadership from students through early career professionals to provide a natural mentorship and transition into roles within MSA.

-I am a third-year doctoral student in Translational Biology, Medicine and Health program at Virginia Tech.
+I am a fourth-year doctoral student in Translational Biology, Medicine and Health program at Virginia Tech.
 I work at the Virginia Tech Carilion Research Institute in the laboratory of Dr. Deborah Kelly.
 My research is aimed at examining the link between protein structure and function in human disease.
-My dissertation work is predominately focused on the effects of post-translation modification to the BRCA1-BARD1 protein complex in metastatic breast cancer.
+My dissertation work is predominately focuses on the effects of post-translation modification to the BRCA1-BARD1 protein complex in metastatic breast cancer.
 I combine biochemical assays and cryo-EM to gain insights into the mechanisms of disease progression.
 The goal is to elucidate how BRCA1, an imperative tumor suppressor, is silenced.
 The knowledge gained could impact how metastatic disease is both screened and treated.

 My interest in service on the MSA Student Council stems of a desire to have a wider interaction with individuals within the world of microscopy.
 In 2016 I attended and gave a talk at M&M in Columbus, OH.
 It was an incredible professional development opportunity.
 It was in Columbus that I had a serendipitous selfie and tweet which connected me to the MSA Student Council.
-I participated in the many events at the meeting and was extended a formal invitation to join the Student Council.
+I participated in the many events at the meeting and was extended a formal invitation to join the Student Council and serve as Secretary.
 Having benefited greatly from these experiences, I am enjoying the opportunity to help shape the Student Council.

-I was previously a member of the Arizona Imaging and Microanalysis Society, and was Chairperson for the 2016 Gordon Research Seminar on Solid State Studies in Ceramics, which preceded the Gordon Research Conference on the same topic.
-I am currently serving as the Program Chairperson for the inaugural Pre-Meeting Congress for Students and Early-Career Professionals, which I proposed during the Student Committee meeting at M&M 2016 in Columbus.
-One of the primary aims of this is to increase professional and technical networking, while enhancing engagement and involvement in the society.
+I was previously a member of the Arizona Imaging and Microanalysis Society, and the Chairperson for the 2016 Gordon Research Seminar on Solid State Studies in Ceramics, which preceded the Gordon Research Conference on the same topic.
+I am currently serving as the Editor of the MSA Update, and the StC Program Chairperson for PMCx60 for M&M 2018 in Baltimore.